The 18th century Dutch Quarter in Potsdam

-Frederick William I, known as The Soldier-King, ensured these houses were also used as living quarters for his elite troop of foot soldiers, The Potsdam Giants, whose minimum height requirement was 'six Prussian feet', or 6 feet 2 inches.
-Truly giants for the times.
+Frederick William I, known as The Soldier-King, ensured these houses were also used as living quarters for his elite troop of foot soldiers, "The Potsdam Giants", whose minimum height requirement was "six Prussian feet", or 6 feet 2 inches.
+They really were giants in those times.

-The area faced the prospect of being demolished more than once, and it was the Netherlands Royal Family who, soon after the fall of the Berlin Wall and Germany's reunification, provided financial support so restoration of the Das Hollaendischen Viertel could begin.
+Having already been faced with the prospect of being demolished many times, it was the Netherlands Royal Family who, soon after the fall of the Berlin Wall and Germany's reunification, provided financial support so that restoration of the Das Holländische Viertel could begin.

 Now Potsdam's historic Dutch Quarter has regained its unique flair.

-April brings a popular Dutch tulip festival, there is potters' market in September and of course 'Sinterklaas' always visits the Christmas market during Advent.
+April brings a popular Dutch tulip festival, a potters' market in September and of course it is "Sinterklaas" not St. Nicholas who always visits the Christmas market during Advent.

 For topics in the news And you can follow German Culture on Facebook

-Content copyright © 2021 by Francine McKenna.
+Content copyright © 2021 by Francine McKenna-Klein.
 All rights reserved.

-This content was written by Francine McKenna.
+This content was written by Francine McKenna-Klein.
 If you wish to use this content in any manner, you need written permission.
-Contact Francine McKenna for details.
+Contact Francine A. McKenna for details.